Feeling Cold Often: Root Causes and Support Strategies

 As you know, chronic inflammation may contribute to underlying problems related to feeling cold often (14, 3, 4, 15, 5, 6).
 If these chronic infections, poor stomach acid levels, and poor gut health are an underlying issue behind your symptoms of cold intolerance, supporting your stomach acid levels is critical

 Eating an anti-inflammatory and gut-friendly diet is the first step.
-You may benefit from liquid nutrition until your stomach acid levels and gut health improves.
+You may benefit from liquid nutrition until your stomach acid levels and gut health improve.
 Try to make sure that at least half of your meals are in a liquid form, such as a protein shake or green smoothie.
 Protein shakes are pre-metabolized and very easy to digest and do not depend upon HCL production.
 If you have low HCL, it may be helpful to drink one to two protein shakes daily to support amino acid absorption, reduce extra stress on your digestion, and support healthy stomach acid levels.

 Start your meals with protein first.
 While it’s culturally common to have a salad before their protein dish, this is not great for your HCL production.
-It is a much better idea to eat your protein with the salad or vegetables instead of after.
+It is a much better idea to eat your protein with salad or vegetables instead of after.
 Eat your largest meals when you are the most relaxed.

 Your body needs to activate the parasympathetic nervous system to produce enough stomach acids.
 If you are busy and on the go, you will be in fight or flight sympathetic mode.
 If you struggle with low stomach acid, this fight or flight state will not allow your body to produce anywhere near enough.
 Relaxing before the meal is important to improve stomach acid production.
 Read this article for more info on ways to improve stomach acid levels.